 For EDK users, a custom pcore should be created whenever parameter changes are made.

-The following instructions can be followed to modify the bank machine parameters:
+The following instructions can be followed to modify the bank machine parameters in legacy flows:

 05/01/2014 - Updated EDK and timing information